girls colouring in sat at a table

 Uniform

 Girls’ Brigade community groups require volunteer leaders and children to wear a uniform.
-Members of each age group wear a different coloured polo shirt with their section name on the back and leaders may wear any of these colour polo shirts, with a plain back.
+Members of all age groups wear a turquoise polo shirt and leaders wear purple polo shirts.

 Both children’s and leaders’ uniforms can be ordered from the GB Trading website or by phone, 01246 582322, or email to the GB Support Centre.

-NB: Leaders can only order uniform (online or on the phone) once their team is a fully affiliated member.
+NB: Leaders can only order uniform once they’re a fully affiliated member.

 Membership fees